amandaghassaei/gpu-io/README.md

 ### Limitations

 - gpu-io does not currently allow you to pass in your own vertex shaders.
-Currently all computation is happening in user-specified fragment shaders and vertex shaders are managed internally.
+Currently all computation is happening in user-specified fragment shaders; vertex shaders are managed internally.
 - In order for the WRAP/FILTER polyfilling to work correctly, any calls to texture() must contain a direct reference to the sampler2D that it should operate on.
 For example:

 ```glsl